goba/new_drupal9_projects/README.md

 # new_drupal9_projects

-This repository contains a script to identify new Drupal 9 projects.
+This repository contains a script to identify newly Drupal 9 compatible projects.
 The script works off of https://drupal.org/files/releases.tsv which is a regularly updated automated list of new releases.

 With Drupal 9, we cannot tell from the release number anymore if a release is compatible or